-Initially, the villagers of Dugbeyo formed their base in the central district of Abidjan metropolitan area, that lies to the south of the Plateau District.
+Initially, the villagers of Dugbeyo formed their base in the central district of the Abidjan metropolitan area, which lies to the south of the Plateau District.
 But it shifted to Anoumabo which lay on the other side of the Lagoon, known as the "forest of the dogfish".
-Later on, in 1934, it became the district of Treichville, named in honour of Marcel Treich-Laplène who is considered to be the founder of Côte d'Ivoire.
+Later on, in 1934, it became the district of Treichville, named in honor of Marcel Trench-Laplène who is considered to be the founder of Côte d'Ivoire.
 The past location of Dugbeyo village is now a bus and ferry terminal and also location of the commercial street 'Avenue Charles de Gaulle'.

 The Plateau and Treichville were connected via a floating bridge at place du pont Houphouët Boigny in 1931.
 In this same year, Abidjan got its first street addresses which were later changed in 1964 at the impulse of Mayor Conan Kanga.

 The Vidri Canal was built in 1951 to connect the sea and the Ébrié Lagoon so the Port of Abidjan could be easily accessed, but this led to a drop in the temperatures of the hot waters of the Lagoon.